uabrc/uabrc.github.io/docs/workflow_solutions/getting_software_with_git.md

 If you are here because you need to know how to get software from either instance, please see [Obtaining Software](#for-obtaining-software) below.

-If you are here because you need a place to collaborate with others on a software project, please see [Hosting Software](#for-hosting-software) below.
+If you are here because you need a place to collaborate with others on a software project, please see [Collaborating](#for-collaboration) below.

 ## Important Note on Terms